Precise and reliable analysis using laboratory spectrophotometry

 Technical characteristics of spectrophotometry

-Spectrophotometers vary depending on analytical needs, but have essential common features:
+Spectrophotometers vary according to analytical needs, but share essential common characteristics:

 - Spectral range : UV (100-400 nm), visible (400-700 nm) and IR (700-2500 nm).